 Private Internet Access’ Server Locations

 Currently, Private Internet Access lists 3,125 servers on its network.
-That is a number that rivals the server counts of some of the best VPNs in the business.
+That is a number that rivals the server count of some of the best VPNs in the business.
 However, they are located in only 33 countries.
 That is not particularly impressive when compared to rivals that have servers located in more than 100 countries.
 This is why Private Internet Access may have more appeal in certain regions but only limited appeal in others.

 One of the regions in which Private Internet Access is likely to be more popular is North America.
 In the US, the company has 1,441 servers in just 15 locations.
 An additional 236 servers are located in three locations in Canada.
 Mexico has 33 servers housed at a single location.